-Flaine is well known for having an unusual ski resort aesthetic, and it hosts some fabulous sculptures by well known artists, like Picasso and Jean Dubuffet!
+Flaine is well known for having an unusual ski resort aesthetic (for the area), and it hosts some fabulous sculptures and architecture by well known artists, like Picasso and Jean Dubuffet, Breuer and Vasarely.
 Read more about 🖼 Flaine’s quirky art scene here.
 And now you can enjoy the 🎨 art in Flaine by following a new jeu de piste called City Game (see here).

 Parcours d’Art Contemporain du Giffre – sentier « ART et NATURE » (Vallée du Giffre)

 The 🖼 Parcours d’Art Contemporain du Giffre – sentier « ART et NATURE » is set up between Morillon and Taninges, and passes through La Rivière-Enverse.
 It is a continuation of the notion of art in nature that starts at the ⛪️ Parc de Sculptures de la Chartreuse de Mélan (a progressive approach to contemporary art, in which each piece of art inorporates the artist’s view of the surrounding environment: the patrimoine and history of the site, the surrounding scenery of the Vallée du Giffre, the religious architecture of La Chartreuse de Mélan) and opens a dialogue between ancient history and modern sensibilities.